 The Privacy Code of Practice for Local Government Council Policy The Code makes no provision to depart from Council may comply with this principle by using any or all of the following or similar documents: this principle.
-Council's ICT Systems Access and Cyber Security Management Directive.
-This document defines the minimum requirements for controlling access to Council's systems and information to ensure appropriate access to systems can be provided whilst adequate protection from exposure to cyber threats is provided.
+Records and Archives Services Manual; The Council's Policy on Security of and Access to Misconduct Files; Council's Internet Security Policy; Information Technology Security Policy; and General Records Disposal Schedule for Local Government.